josephmluna/LabWebsite/_posts/2022-12-15-State_of_Lab.md

 tags: admin
 ---

-By the numbers: we're now 2 postdocs, 1 OhD student, 2 master's students, and 2 undergraduates.
+By the numbers: we're now 2 postdocs, 1 PhD student, 2 master's students, and 2 undergraduates.
 A total of 8 grants applied for, 2 awarded.
+Lab built and main projects up and running.
 Excited for year 2!